Hiking At Its Best: The Top North Georgia Hiking Trails To Visit!

 Photo Credit: northga.treks via Instagram

-This lightly trafficked trail has a difficulty rating of moderate, but this 9.5-mile trail should be accessible to just about anyone.
+This lightly trafficked 9.5-mile trail has a moderate difficulty rating, but it should be accessible to just about anyone.
 Featuring an array of wildflowers and a wonderful assortment of activities, everyone can find something they love.
 Your leashed dog is welcome on the trail, so make sure you bring your best friend along.
+If you prefer biking to hiking, the trails are suitable for that, too.

 Stanley Creek Loop Trail